nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 Nice, right?

-This works like a charm, and it means that we are gauranteed
+This works like a charm, and it means that we are gauranteed that our `throttle`-ed function will only be called once per `TIMEOUT_MS`.

 ## Conclusion